 The Medicine Assistance Tool is a search engine to help find free diabetes supplies for low-income individuals.
 For those that have signed up for Medicare plans in the past, the process is very similar.

-Enter your prescription, insurance number (if you have it), general financial information.
+Enter your prescription, insurance number (if you have it), and general financial information.
 The site then finds programs and drug manufacturers that can provide financial assistance to you.

 Reach Out to Pharmaceutical Companies